-The City of Phoenix will view Complete Streets as integral to everyday transportation decisionmaking practices and processes.
+The City of Phoenix shall view Complete Streets as integral to everyday transportation decision making practices and processes.
 To this end:

 A. Complete Streets Principles.
-The Street Transportation Department, the Planning and Development Department, and other relevant departments, agencies, or committees will incorporate Complete Streets principles into all existing plans, manuals, checklists, decision-trees, rules, regulations, and programs as appropriate;
+The Street Transportation Department, the Planning and Development Department, and other relevant departments, agencies, or committees will incorporate Complete Streets principles into all existing plans, manuals, checklists, decision-trees, rules, regulations, and programs as appropriate (including, but not limited to: Phoenix

-B. Design Standards.
-The Street Transportation Department, the Planning and Development Department, and other relevant departments, agencies, or committees will review current design standards, including subdivision regulations which apply to new roadway construction, to ensure that they reflect the best currently available design standards and guidelines, and effectively implement Complete Streets, where feasible;

-C. Project Criteria.
-The Street Transportation Department, the Planning and Development Department, and other relevant departments, agencies, or committees will prepare criteria for reviewing and prioritizing street projects to improve multi-modal transportation;

-D. Complete Streets Manual.
-The City will create and adopt a Complete Streets
+- General Plan; Reinvent Phoenix; Capital Improvement Plan/Program; Pedestrian and Bicycle Master Plans; Transit Plan; Pedestrian Safety Action Plan, and other appropriate plans); - B. Design Standards.
+The Street Transportation Department, the Planning and Development Department, and other relevant departments, agencies, or committees will review current design standards, including subdivision regulations which apply to new roadway construction, to ensure that they reflect the best currently available design standards and guidelines, and effectively implement Complete Streets, where feasible in order to accommodate all users in every project; - C. Project Criteria.
+The Street Transportation Department, the Planning and Development Department, and other relevant departments, agencies, or committees will prepare criteria for reviewing and prioritizing street projects to ensure that the greatest benefits are provided for multi-modal transportation users; - D. Complete Streets Manual.
+The City shall create and adopt a Complete Streets

-Design Manual to augment the existing Street Classification and Design Guidelines and serve as a tool for implementation of this policy;

-E. Revisions to Existing Plans and Policies.
-The City of Phoenix will incorporate Complete Streets principles into the Phoenix General Plan Elements, and other plans, manuals, rules, regulations and programs;

-F. Other Plans.
-The City shall prepare, implement, maintain and integrate a Complete Streets Master Plan with all appropriate city plans;

-G. Inventory.
-The City will maintain a comprehensive inventory of the transit, pedestrian and bicycling facility infrastructure integrated with the City's website and made available for public interaction.
-The website will be designed to easily locate projects that can be funded by outside sources.
-The City will prioritize projects that eliminate gaps in the transit, pedestrian and bikeway networks based on population density, land use patterns and public demand;

-H. Funding.
-The City will actively seek sources of appropriate funding to implement Complete Streets.
-City staff will identify all current and potential future funding sources for street improvements and recommend improvements to the project selection criteria to support Complete Streets projects;

-I. Staffing.
-The City will maintain adequate staffing to implement this policy, including, at a minimum, a Bicycle and Pedestrian Coordinator(s) and assisting staff;
+Design Manual to replace the existing Street Classification and Design Guidelines and serve as a tool for implementation of this policy; - E. Storm Water Management.
+The City shall prepare and implement a plan to transition to sustainable storm water management techniques.
+The City will adopt and implement sustainable storm water management best practices including passive rainwater harvesting, green infrastructure and low impact development strategies; - F. Revisions to Existing Plans and Policies.
+The City of Phoenix shall incorporate Complete Streets principles into the Phoenix General Plan Elements, and other plans, manuals, rules, regulations and programs (city staff will provide a list to include); - G. Other Plans.
+The City shall prepare, implement, and maintain a Complete Streets Master Plan, a Bicycle Master Plan, a Pedestrian Master Plan, a Transit Streets-Side Master Plan, a Safe Routes to School Plan, an Americans with Disabilities Act Transition Plan, and a Tree and Shade Master Plan; - H. Inventory.
+The City shall maintain a comprehensive inventory of the transit, pedestrian and bicycling facility infrastructure integrated with the City's database.
+The City will prioritize projects that eliminate gaps in the transit, pedestrian and bikeway networks based on population density, land use patterns and public demand; - Funding.
+The City shall actively seek sources of appropriate funding to implement Complete Streets through the Capital Improvements Plan.
+City staff shall identify all current and potential future sources of funding for street improvements and recommend improvements to the project selection criteria to support Complete Streets projects; - J. Staffing.
+The City shall maintain adequate staffing to implement this policy, including, at a minimum, a Bicycle and Pedestrian Coordinator(s) and assisting staff;